jpadkins/fvr_engine/README.md

 ## TASKS

-- continue adapting C# implementation
+- continue adapting C# implementation.
-- clean up code in fvr_engine-core (add comments, break apart messy modules, etc...)
+- clean up code in fvr_engine-core (add comments).
+- improve input manager to not consume alt-tab as a key press (or other modifier keys).
+- refactor frame to use rect?

 ## SCRATCH

+calsut-moran
 clint vandenbosch
+solomander